Enabling discovery of solar system objects in large alert data streams

 {The two follow-up campaigns enabled to test some aspects of Fink-FAT operations.
-Despite the rather large delay between the initial trajectories and the follow-up observations (more than a month), 4 trajectories out of 6 turned out to be associated to real objects from the solar system based on Fink-FAT predictions on small arcs.
+Despite the rather large delay between the initial trajectories and the follow-up observations (more than a month), four trajectories out of six turned out to be associated with real objects from the Solar System based on Fink-FAT predictions on small arcs.
 The distances of the objects to their predictions were within the expectations shown in Fig. \ref{fig:deviation_follow_up}.
-For the two remaining trajectories, we can speculate that if they were initially associated to real moving objects, the deviation of the prediction from the true position would have been beyond the field of view of the telescope (27 arcminutes for the LCOGT).
-Overall, even if no new solar system object was reported from Fink-FAT trajectories from these two observation campaigns, it confirms the ability of Fink-FAT to form coherent trajectories.}
+For the two remaining trajectories, we can speculate that if they were initially associated with real moving objects, the deviation of the prediction from the true position would have been beyond the field of view of the telescope (27 arcminutes for the LCOGT).
+Overall, even if no new Solar System object was reported from Fink-FAT trajectories for these two observation campaigns, it confirms the ability of Fink-FAT to form coherent trajectories.}

 {Fink-FAT is deployed as a real-time component in Fink since 2022.
 Each night, the system creates or extends the pool of trajectories and fits orbits for those that exceed a certain number of points.
-Finally, the solar system candidate alerts, the trajectories and their orbital parameters are pushed into the Fink database.
+Finally, the Solar System candidate alerts, the trajectories, and their orbital parameters are entered into the Fink database.
 All outputs are publicly available via the different interoperable services of Fink\footnote{\url{https://fink-broker.readthedocs.io}}.
-These results could easily be interfaced with asteroid discovery and precovery platforms such as the Asteroid Discovery Analysis and Mapping (ADAM\footnote{\url{https://adam.b612.ai/}}).
 In addition, a new area in the Fink Science Portal is being developed to allow users to perform further analyses directly in their browser and easily plan follow-up observations.}